-Please get in contact with DPP Law’s firearm offences solicitors or knife law solicitors if you have been arrested on suspicion of – or charged with – the illegal use or possession of a gun or knife.
+Please get in contact with DPP Law’s firearm offences solicitors if you have been arrested on suspicion of – or charged with – the illegal use or possession of a gun.

 Our team has a great deal of experience in defending cases of this kind, and will be able to support and represent your from the time of your arrest right through to the end of proceedings.
 We will also defend you in a court of law and ensure that all existing evidence of your innocence is properly considered.